nmshd/documentation/_docs_integrate/share-attributes-with-peer.md

 }
 ```

-To share the RelationshipAttribute with the Recipient, the Sender needs to insert the `id` of the corresponding OwnRelationshipAttribute into the `sourceAttributeId` property and the RelationshipAttribute itself into the `attribute` property of the [ShareAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#shareattributerequestitem) contained within the `items` property of the [Request]({% link _docs_integrate/data-model-overview.md %}#request) for sharing Attributes.
+To share the RelationshipAttribute with the Recipient, the Sender needs to insert the `id` of the corresponding OwnRelationshipAttribute into the `attributeId` property and the RelationshipAttribute itself into the `attribute` property of the [ShareAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#shareattributerequestitem) contained within the `items` property of the [Request]({% link _docs_integrate/data-model-overview.md %}#request) for sharing Attributes.
 Furthermore, the address of the third party, which corresponds to the `shareInfo.peer` of the OwnRelationshipAttribute, must be specified as the `initialAttributePeer` of the ShareAttributeRequestItem.
 The value of the `mustBeAccepted` property is set to `true` in this example.